tanikaaaa/MACHINE_LEARNING_ALGORITHMS/README.md

-# 🧠 Machine Learning Algorithms — From Scratch with Python
+# 🧠 Machine Learning — Algorithms & Evaluation Tools (From Scratch in Python)

-Welcome to this curated collection of classic **Machine Learning algorithms** implemented **from scratch** in **Python** and **Jupyter Notebooks**.
-Each model is built using core Python and NumPy, with the goal of understanding the math and logic behind the algorithms — no high-level ML libraries involved.
+Welcome to this curated collection of classic **Machine Learning algorithms** and **model evaluation tools**, all implemented **from scratch** using **Python** and **Jupyter Notebooks**.

+This repo is ideal for students, enthusiasts, and developers who want to understand the **mathematics and logic** behind ML — without relying on libraries like `scikit-learn`.

 ---

 ## 🧾 Overview

-🔹 Supervised Learning
-🔹 Unsupervised Learning
+🔹 Supervised & Unsupervised Learning
 🔹 Dimensionality Reduction
+🔹 Model Evaluation Metrics
-🔹 Visualization of Model Behavior
+🔹 Visualization Tools

-Every algorithm comes with both:
+🔹 Data Preprocessing & Utility Functions

+Each topic is available as:
-- 📜 **`.py` script** — clean and modular
+- 📜 `.py` scripts — clean, modular code
-- 📒 **`.ipynb` notebook** — visual, interactive, and intuitive
+- 📒 `.ipynb` notebooks — interactive and visual explanations

 ---

-## 📚 Algorithms Implemented
+## 💡 Part 1: Machine Learning Algorithms

 ### 🔍 Supervised Learning
 | Algorithm                    | Script                          | Notebook                          |